When To Start Brushing My Child’s Teeth With A Baby Toothbrush

 Squeals of delight are often heard when your baby’s first tooth appears.
 It’s another of those ‘firsts’ in their new lifetime and sometimes this ‘first milestone’ may come at the price of sleepless nights and pain.

 Then, there comes the uncertainty.
-When do I introduce my baby to a toothbrush?
+When do I introduce a baby toothbrush?
 Is it too soon, should I wait?
 Am I too late?
 When should I use a baby dental wipe?

 Parenting is undeniably one of the most challenging stages of life to navigate.
 Knowing when to brush your baby’s teeth with a baby's first toothbrush is one of life’s many questions.
 Fear not, we’re about to tackle this together!